minutelab/mless/README.md

 The following limitations should be expected:
- * Only python 2.7 serverless environment is supported
+ * Only python serverless environment is supported (both python 2.7 and python 3.6)
  * No authentication/security is currently available for data transfer between the Lambda proxy and the lab environment where the code actually runs.

 On the other hand -